 The kids felt as though they were helping me, they were moving so they didn’t feel trapped, and we were side by side, so there was no intimidating eye contact.
 I don’t feel bad about the ruse.
 We were going to have those talks anyway, side by side was just a better way.

 Other side by side activities I’ve used are peeling potatoes, washing dishes, cleaning the car, hiking and playing sports.
-Some people advocate talking while traveling in the car and I’m sure it works for some people.
+Some people advocate talking while travelling in the car and I’m sure it works for some people.
 I just remember that my mum used to give me sex ed chats while we were driving and I felt trapped.
 There were times I would have thrown myself out of the moving car if I thought that would stop her talking.
 So really you have to choose the right activity for the child.

 It’s All About Relationship…